shankar55/order-service/README.md

 # Order-Service

-It displays the orders in the list using RestApi GetMethod.
+It displays the list of orders using RestApi GetMethod.
 <hr>
+<h3>Screenshot of orders list</h3>
 <img src="images/listoforders.PNG">